 Steve, who won the World Cup with England in 2003, was diagnosed with early onset dementia at the age of 42 and probable CTE – a degenerative brain condition that is thought to be caused by repeated blows to the head.

 Steve was speaking to ITV Anglia ahead of being a keynote speaker at Headway Suffolk’s Neuro Conference on 12 May.
-He will be joined by Dawn Astle, Dr Michael Grey, Sam Norris and Dr Sajid Alam.
+He will be joined by Dawn Astle, Ellen Boucher, Sam Norris and Dr Sajid Alam.

 The conference is being streamed online and tickets cost £20.
 To find out more and book, go to our events page.